 Vinegar is popularly used as a natural cleaning solution.
 It has the side benefit of destroying the scent trails left by household pests to navigate.
 Scrub the paths ants are taking into your home and many of them will go elsewhere.
 Or, mix dish detergent and vinegar in a jar full of water and leave it open to the air.
 Fruit flies will be attracted to the mixture and drown in it.
 For other types of flying insects, sticky fly strips are a good option.

-When it comes to pest control, the best defense is a good offense.
+When it comes to pest control, the best defence is a good offence.